aionescu/dynasty/README.md

 The most interesting one is the [Brainfuck interpreter](Examples/bf.dy).

-## TODO

-Some major features are not yet implemented:

-* Whitespace-sensitive parser
-* Module system & import mechanism
-* REPL

 ## Building & running

 To build the project, you will need `cabal`, which can be found [here](https://www.haskell.org/platform/).